DOUBLE TROUBLE: Two Athletes Play Two Different Fall Sports

 Playing two sports keeps both men pretty busy, but they do find ways to relax and have fun.
 Graef enjoys doing things with his House, and Coello really enjoys anything with music, whether it’s singing or playing an instrument.

-While time management is a major factor for everyone, Bryan Courtney, head men’s soccer coach, is happy the two Yellowjackets have choosen to participate in both soccer and football.
+While time management is a major factor for everyone, Bryan Courtney, head men’s soccer coach, is happy the two Yellowjackets have chosen to participate in both soccer and football.

 "Graceland proivdes a healthy, positive environment to create meaningful relationships while belonging to something greater than yourself."